alexmkv01/Decision_Trees/README.md

   - F1-measures derived from the recall and precision rates

 ## Pruning and Evaluation ##
-To reduce the performance difference between the clean and noisy datasets, we have implemented a pruning function based on reducing the validation error.
+To reduce the performance difference between the clean and noisy datasets, we have implemented a pruning function **`prune()`**  inside the **`DecisionTree`** class, based on reducing the validation error.
 The pruned decision tree is then re-evaluated using the same metrics as before.

 ## Running the Code ##
 To run the code, simply open the Jupyter notebook file and run the cells in order.
 Make sure that the datasets are in the same local directory as the notebook file.